hydrobyte/TestJSON/README.md

 ````
 6. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.

+7. The `Open File` tests using a file slightly larger than most common JSON uses demonstrate significant variation in terms of loading time and allocation factor.

-7. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.
+8. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

-8. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.
+9. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.

-9. `EasyJson` uses `System.JSON` internally, so it is expected to see similar results.
+10. `EasyJson` uses `System.JSON` internally, so it is expected to see similar results.

 ## Know issues